zakkak/workspace-grid/Readme.md

 * the width at which the sidebar collapses to the side when you open the overview (fraction of screen width):

         const MAX_SCREEN_HFRACTION_BEFORE_COLLAPSE = 0.3;

 ---

-# Changelog

-**Version 1.2 (23-05-2013)** (on extensions.gnome.org: v10 (GNOME 3.2), v11 (GNOME 3.4), v12 (GNOME 3.6), v13 (GNOME 3.8)):

-* Added GNOME 3.8 support
-* Added option to wraparound to the same or the next row (if wraparound is enabled);
-* Removed the ability to drop "between" a workspace to create a new on (as we have static workspaces).
-* When a thumbnail is dragged over another workspace, that workspace has a glow to indicate it is the target.
-* misc. code cleaning, particularly to do with allocating the thumbnails slidebar

----